Ground turkey stuffed green peppers stuffed with ground turkey, brown rice, cheese, onions, cilantro, and spices—healthy, simple, and delicious.

 - Cut the bell peppers in half lengthwise, removing the stems and seeds.
 Set aside.

 - Add olive oil to a 12 inch cast iron skillet on medium heat.
-Combine ground turkey, chopped onion, salt, and pepper and cook until turkey is evenly browned, about 5-7 minutes.
+Add onions and cook until tender, about 3 minutes.
+Add ground turkey, salt, and pepper and cook until turkey is evenly browned, about 5-7 minutes.

 - Stir in the rice, tomato, cilantro, cumin, chili powder, garlic powder, paprika, and optional jalapeño.
 Let simmer for 3-4 more minutes.
 Transfer filling to a medium bowl and set aside.